Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

 Having defined all the required settings for the accelerations in your :class:`SelectedAccelerationMap`, you can create the actual acceleration models by using the :literal:`createAccelerationModelsMap` function.
 This function requires four input parameters:

-    - Full environment, as defined by a NamedBodyMap
+    - Full environment, as defined by a :class:`NamedBodyMap`.
-    - Settings for the acceleration models, given by SelectedAccelerationMap
+    - Settings for the acceleration models, given by :class:`SelectedAccelerationMap`.
-    - A list of bodies to numerically propagate
+    - A list of bodies to numerically propagate.
     - A list of central bodies (one for each numerically propagated body).

 The list of central bodies defines the reference frame origins in which the bodies are propagated.
 The use of a hierarchical system is perfectly acceptable.
 For instance, one can propagate the Earth and Mars w.r.t. the Sun, the Sun w.r.t. the barycenter, the Moon w.r.t the Earth, etc. For this case, the central bodies and propagated bodies are defined as: